-PEC distributes and sells electricity in 14 counties in northeastern South Carolina and 57 of the 100 counties in North Carolina.
-The territory served is an area of approximately 34,000 square miles, including a substantial portion of the coastal plain of North Carolina extending to the Atlantic coast between the Pamlico River and the South Carolina border, the lower Piedmont section of North Carolina, an area in northeastern South Carolina and an area in western North Carolina in and around the city of Asheville.
+PEC distributes and sells electricity in 15 counties in northeastern South Carolina and 56 of the 100 counties in North Carolina.
+The territory served is an area of approximately 34,000 square miles, including and area in northeastern South Carolina, a substantial portion of the coastal plain of North Carolina extending to the Atlantic coast between the Pamlico River and the South Carolina border, the lower Piedmont section of North Carolina, and an area in western North Carolina in and around the city of Asheville.
 The estimated total population of the territory served is more than 4.0 million.
-As of December 31, 2002, PEC was providing electric services, retail and wholesale, to approximately 1.3 million customers.
-Major wholesale power sales customers include North Carolina Eastern Municipal Power Agency (NCEMPA or Power Agency) and North Carolina Electric Membership Corporation (NCEMC).
+As of December 31, 2003, PEC was providing electric services, retail and wholesale, to approximately 1.3 million customers.
+Major wholesale power sales customers include North Carolina Eastern Municipal Power Agency (Power Agency or NCEMPA) and North Carolina Electric Membership Corporation.